google-deepmind/multiscope/README.md

 ### Disclaimer

-Multiscope is still work in progress and is not an official Google or DeepMind product (experimental or otherwise), it is just code that happens to be owned by Google DeepMind.
+This is not an official Google Deepmind product (experimental or otherwise), it is just code that happens to be owned by Google Deepmind.
+Multiscope is experimental and is work in progress for the foreseeable future.
+It is only maintained on a best effort basis.
+You are welcome to send PR or to report bugs but there is no guarantee that you will get a response.